istio/istio.io/_docs/setup/kubernetes/upgrading-istio.md

 ### Control plane upgrade

-The Istio control plane components include: Citadel, Ingress gateway, Egress gateway, Pilot, Policy, Telemtry and Sidecar injector.
+The Istio control plane components include: Citadel, Ingress gateway, Egress gateway, Pilot, Policy, Telemetry and Sidecar injector.
 We can use Kubernetes’ rolling update mechanism to upgrade the control plane components.